 Accessible and Inclusive: As a completely free event, Barnegat Bay Day ensures that families and individuals from all backgrounds can participate in learning, discovery, and fun, removing financial barriers to environmental education.

-Past Participating Organizations
+Participating Organizations 2026

 Barnegat Light First Aid Squad: This volunteer organization provides emergency medical services and first aid to the Barnegat Light community, ensuring public safety and health.